OverheadTransmissionLineSoftware/SpanAnalyzer/external/README.md

 This repository contains the engineering calculation libraries.
 See the `external/Models/build` subdirectory for build instructions.

+## styleguide
+This repository contains the google style guidelines and code linter.

 ## wxWidgets
 This repository contains the GUI framework libraries, which are highly configurable.
 Detailed build instructions below.